I have drastically lowered my cost of living by moving into a van, and you probably can too!

-I have been living in the van on and off since September of 2017, and have spent about 6 months total full-time on the road.
+I have been living in the van on and off since September of 2017, and have spent about 1-year total full-time on the road.
 Since then, I’ve spent an entire month camping in a different place every night, one month on a farm in Oregon, and several months trying to go slow and stay put for a week or so at a time.
 The cost of living breakdown below (especially for gas and groceries) is based on an average of my full-time experience.

 There are endless variations of van life, so please keep in mind that this post is simply based on my personal experience.
 It is a guide for those interested in transitioning to life on the road and curious about the general cost of van life.

 My van life monthly expenses average to about $970 ($1,110/month if I include my annual expenses divided out by month).
 Meaning, I only need to make a minimum of $13,308/year to support my current lifestyle.

 Ironically, I am making about three times less annually by working remotely as a digital storyteller than my old New York City non-profit salaried job, BUT I have more disposable income and less debt.
 For reference: I used to pay $1,150 for rent and utilities per month for a room in a 2 bed/1 bath midtown Manhattan apartment.

 Below is a breakdown of my van life budget.
 It is separated by fixed monthly expenses, flexible monthly expenses, and my annual expenses.

 Van Life Budget